 - I am thinking about visiting the amusement park.

 - Everyone wanted to go to the amusement park, but we only had four tickets.

-- On that dark day, the spirits rose from their graves to feast upon the living.
+- The spirits were rising from their graves to feast upon the living souls.